SixStringsCoder/Shelfio/docs/proposal.md

 ### Data Model

-What are the persistent "nouns" you need to save across pages in your project MVP?
-What do they represent?

 - [Collection](#samp6) ------> Collection Sets (e.g. books,
   stamps, DVDs, music,)
 - [collectible (item)](#samp4) ---------> A single item in a Collection